sensu/sensu-go/cli/GUIDELINES.md

   this is to drive home their importance.
 - For scripts, a flag should be present on the command to allow the prompt to be skipped, this way the command can easily be used in tooling.
   - In the interest of making sure the action in is intentful however, the flag is ideally **not** consistent across all commands.
-We do not want to be in the position where we train the user to use `--force` at all times.
+We do not want to be in the position where we train the user to use the same flag all the time.

-### Errors

-Errors should be brief, explicit and clear.

-Rules to consider:

-- Where possible, when they occur they should be accompanied by a suggestion on how to rectify the issue.
-  - When applicable include link to the documentation "for further reading."
-- Use red colour to communicate their importance.
-- Error messages should be printed to STDERR.
-- If error results in the command stopping the exit code should be `1`.

 ## Elements

 ### Tables

+TODO

 ### Lists

+TODO

 ### Interactive Prompts

 Interactive prompts are used when information is required to be collected;
 most commonly when creating and updating resources.

-### Colour
+### Colour Elems

 For ease of formatting text in a consistent and correct manner the `elements/globals` pacakage defines a number constants.